Slow Cooker Apple Cinnamon Pork Loin served with cranberry sauce and sweet potatoes. This slow cooker pork is the BEST easy dinner.

 This meal is a trifecta of fall comfort food and it’s absolutely amazing!
 Possibly my favorite fall meal, ever.
 The apple cinnamon pork loin takes about 5 minutes to prepare in the slow cooker.

-- 1 large apple sliced
+- 1 large apple , sliced

-- 3 Tbsp of honey
+- 3 Tablespoons honey

-- 2 Tbsp cinnamon
+- 2 Tablespoons ground cinnamon

-- 1 medium onion sliced
+- 1 medium onion , sliced

 - 4 sweet potatoes

-- Salt and pepper to taste
+- salt and freshly ground black pepper to taste

-- 5 Tbsp butter
+- 5 Tablespoons butter